ner01/gb-save-dumper-n64/README.md

 ## Installation

+This application was build for the X-Series of the everdrive64 in mind!
+Just use this save dumper if you're on v3.04 and above!
 Go to [Releases](https://github.com/ner01/gb-save-dumper-n64/releases/tag/latest) and download the v64 file.
 Put it anywhere on your sd card and start the application like a game on your everdrive64.
 The application will save the file to the root of your SD card.

 ## Build